Innoactive/ansible-innoactive-portal-role/README.md

   - *superuser* Controls whether or not to create a superuser account
   - *launcher* Controls whether or not to create an oauth2 client for the Innoactive Hub Launcher

+- *requires_database* Allows to skip all tasks that require a running database (e.g. because the database should not be filled with data as a previous dump should be imported)

 ## Example Playbook

 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for